 Strategy 1.1.6

-1.1.6 Identify current and new opportunities to better support the broader early childhood workforce including home visitors, coaches, child health consultants, and mental health consultants.
+1.1.6 Identify current and new opportunities to better recruit, retain, and support the broader early childhood workforce including home visitors, coaches, child health consultants, and mental health consultants.

 Summary of the change – Additional specificity added to the language to address input from Working Group meeting 1 and the need to not just support but also recruit and retain.